Co-clustering of Spatially Resolved Transcriptomic Data: Application

 \section{Application}

-In this section, we analyze the human dorsolateral pre-frontal cortex sample from the subject 151673 studied by \cite{Maynard_etal.2021} that we briefly described in Section \ref{subsec:spatial_transcriptomics_intro} and shown in Figure \ref{figure:spatialLIBD_intro}.
+In this section, we analyze the human dorsolateral prefrontal cortex sample from the subject 151673 studied by \cite{Maynard_etal.2021} that we briefly described in Section \ref{subsec:spatial_transcriptomics_intro} and shown in Figure \ref{figure:spatialLIBD_intro}.
 The dataset has 33,538 genes measured over 3,639 spots.
-Similarly to 10X-scRNA-seq protocols, 10X-Visium yields \emph{unique molecular identifier} (UMI) counts as gene expression values.
-The region on the bottom-left corner of the tissue is an area of large gene expression activity, with an average of 3,733 UMI counts per spot, measured over 1,585 spots (Figure \ref{figure:spatialLIBD_mu_tauxi} (a)).
-For this and computational reasons, we restricted our attention to this part of the image.
+Similarly to 10X scRNA-seq protocols, 10X Visium yields \emph{unique molecular identifier} (UMI) counts as gene expression values.

 As a first step, we sought to exclude uninformative genes and reduce the analysis to a lower dimensional problem.
 We applied the gene selection procedure for UMI count data proposed by \cite{Townes_etal.2019}, i.e., we fit a multinomial model on every vector of gene expression and compute the deviance.
-Based on the criterion that large deviance values are associated to informative genes, we kept the first 1,000 genes and discarded the remaining ones.
-Supplementary Figure 6 shows that the deviance, which is very high for the top genes, reaches a plateau after 200 genes.
+Based on the criterion that large deviance values are associated to informative genes, we kept the first \review{500} genes and discarded the remaining ones.
+Supplementary Figure 9 shows that the deviance, which is very high for the top genes, reaches a plateau after 200 genes.
 To normalize the data, we computed, for each selected gene, the deviance residuals based on the binomial approximation of the multinomial distribution as done in \cite{Townes_etal.2019}.
-The result of this procedure is the expression matrix $\X$ whose entries are $x_{ij}\in\mathbb{R}$ and whose row vectors $\x_{i.}$ yield approximately symmetric histograms.
+The result of this procedure is the expression matrix $\X$ whose entries are $x_{ij}\in\mathbb{R}$ and whose row vectors $\x_{i.}$ yield approximately symmetric histograms. \review{Boxplots of the transformed gene expression vectors are given in Supplementary Figure 10, where it is shown also that there is no practical difference between using the binomial or the Poisson for computing the the residuals.

-We fitted \spartaco~with all the configurations in $\{(K,R):K = 1,2,3,\;R=4,\dots,8\}$.
-The range of $K$ values was chosen to investigate the absence of gene clusters ($K=1$) against the presence of two or three groups.
-However, when estimating our model with $K=3$, we obtained only two non-empty clusters for all $R>4$ configurations.
-This indicates that our model finds evidence of only two groups of genes in these data.
-The range of column cluster values reflects the results of \cite{Maynard_etal.2021}, who found three major layers in this area and two small layers in the top-left.
-Even though we do not expect that the clustering of \spartaco~perfectly matches the cortical layers, we believe that their number is indicative of the biological diversity of this specific area.